 How does Google Fi work?

-In a nutshell, Project Fi is a phone carrier service from Google that relies on a special SIM card to authenticate the use of mobile data from three existing mobile networks (T-Mobile, Sprint and U.S. Cellular).
+In a nutshell, Google Fi is a phone carrier service from Google that relies on a special SIM card to authenticate the use of mobile data from three existing mobile networks – T-Mobile, Sprint and U.S. Cellular.
 It switches among these networks automatically to provide the best possible service based on your current location.
 It's meant to be easy to use, with a simple setup: Just swap out your phone's current SIM card with a Google Fi card.
-It also features simplified billing that lets you pay only for the data you use.
+It also has simplified billing that lets you pay only for the data you use.

 Why would I want it?

 Here are a few reasons you might like Google Fi.

 You're a world traveler.
 If you travel internationally or have friends abroad, you might like Google's phone service.
 Google Fi works in 135 countries by default, so there's no need to change out your SIM card or purchase an international data plan.
 There's no extra cost for international data usage or text messaging, and no steep roaming fees.
 International calling is available at a flat rate (with lower rates if you call over Wi-Fi, which you can do using Google Hangouts or another free app), and calling back to the U.S. over Wi-Fi is free if you're abroad.
 Note: While using data internationally, you're limited to 3G speeds (rather than the 4G you're likely used to in the U.S.).
 You can, however, use your Google Fi-enabled phone as a hotspot for your laptop, which is great for traveling.